 Marketing is an essential part of running a successful online casino – it is an axiom.
 Experienced casino operators strive to excel at 2 kinds of marketing: we can call them “acquisition” and “retention” marketing.
-The former is all about gaining traffic and player acquisition, while the latter is more concerning internal casino policies, bonuses, loyalty programs, tournaments and other activities.
+The former is all about gaining traffic and player acquisition, while the latter is more concerned with internal casino policies, bonuses, loyalty programs, tournaments and other activities.

 Online casino bonuses and their peculiarities are in our sights this time.